mrismanaziz/Reforestation/README.md

-## A steak pun is a rare medium well done.
+## A termite walks into a bar and asks “Is the bar tender here?”